NotSoOld/OpenGPSS/manuals/Manual.md

 - log\_assignments (False) - if true, every assignment parsing result will be printed.
 Use it when you're not sure if assignment is interpreted correctly.

 - log\_dot\_operator (False) - if true, you'll see what left-side and right-side values of each dot operation are.

+- enable\_antihalt (True) - "antihalt" is a special "watchdog": if there is nothing happening in the system for a long time (no xact movement, no xacts in CEC and FEC), a dialog will appear which asks if the simulation should be finished now as it won't go any further.
+System can halt not only because of user's fault, system might be organized in a such way.
+So, in some cases you might want to disable antihalt.

+- antihalt\_threshold (1000) - threshold value for antihalt watchdog, measured in ticks.
+If CEC and FEC are empty for specified amount of ticks, a dialog will appear.

 - tick\_by\_tick\_simulation (False) - if true, in the begginning of every time beat the simulation will wait user's input (so you can read logs of previous beat simulation); if false, simualtion will go from beginning to end.